Unicorn: Queer culture

-By the beginning of the 21st Century, unicorns became a queer icon, second only to the rainbow flag, symbolizing queerness.
+By the beginning of the 21st century, unicorns became a queer icon, second only to the rainbow flag, symbolizing queerness.

 The rainbow flag, created by American artist Gilbert Baker in 1978 as a joyous symbol of the diversity of the queer community, became prominent during the gay rights protests of the 1970s and 1980s.
-Unicorns, which were intrinsically linked to rainbows since the Victorian Era, became symbol of the queer community.
+Unicorns, which were intrinsically linked to rainbows since the Victorian era, became a symbol of the queer community.

 There is no consensus on how the unicorn became a gay icon.
 Alice Fisher, an editor of Observer Design magazine, notes that the values of a unicorn – as rare and magical – have resulted in the word being used with various connotations.
 However, she argues that the Victorian association between rainbows and unicorns has resulted in unicorns becoming a queer icon.

-When directly asked, queer people give different answers.
-There are compelling stories about their own close personal relationship with unicorns.
+When directly asked, queer people give different answers about why they have close personal relationships with unicorns.
 They often relate to one or more of the following aspects: uniqueness, magical quality, elusiveness and gender fluidity.

 Queer individuals tend to relate to the unicorn because of their unique sexual orientation and gender identity.
-A New Orleans journalist, Tracey Anne Duncan, described her connection to unicorn when she watched The Last Unicorn as a child.
+Tracey Anne Duncan, a queer New Orleans journalist, described her connection to unicorns when she watched The Last Unicorn as a child.
 In the film, the protagonist believed she was one of a kind throughout her life.
-Tracey was able to relate to that feeling, even though she didn't really know what "her kind" was at that time.
+Tracey was able to relate to that feeling, even though she did not really know what "her kind" was at that time.

 The unicorn is an imaginary animal that lives in a world of myths and legends.
-Queer people, whose existence seems to blur the lines between societal norms of masculinity and femininity, may feel like they don't fully belong in this world.
+Queer people, whose existence may seem to blur the lines between societal norms of masculinity and femininity, may feel like they do not fully belong in this world.
 It explains their interests in mythical creatures such as unicorns, mermaids, and fairies.

 Some argue that the gender fluidity of the unicorn makes it a suitable representation of the LGBT community.
 In ancient myths, the unicorn is portrayed as male, whereas in the modern times, it is depicted as a female creature.